CompuTec/wms-docs/administror-guide/installation/prerequisites.md

 ## CompuTec ProcessForce API

 If ProcessForce is installed, CompuTec WMS requires CompuTec ProcessForce API 32-bit or 64-bit (depending on CompuTec WMS version) to work correctly.
-You can download it from here.
 ProcessForce API has to be in the exact version as ProcessForce installed on the database).

 ## Preparing environment: Installation order

 :::danger

-Please bear in mind that installing in order other than presented below may cause problems with operating CompuTec WMS.
+Please remember that installing in order other than presented below may cause problems with operating CompuTec WMS.

 :::